cameraui/sdk/go/docs/api/manager.md

 	func (dm *DeviceManager) PushDiscoveredCameras(cameras []DiscoveredCamera) error

 PushDiscoveredCameras pushes discovered cameras to the backend so the user can pick them in the UI without waiting for the next discovery poll.
-Use this when cameras are discovered asynchronously \(e.g. after a cloud login or mDNS event\).
+Use it when cameras are discovered asynchronously \(e.g. after a cloud login or mDNS event\).
+Only available for CameraController and CameraAndSensorProvider plugins.

 <a name="DeviceStorage"></a>

 ## type DownloadCleanup

 DownloadCleanup controls when the file on disk is deleted.
-Registry entry always expires at TTL; this only controls the file itself.
+The registry entry always expires at TTL; this only controls the file itself.

-- DownloadCleanupNever: file persists; caller manages it.
-- DownloadCleanupOnExpiry: deleted at TTL.
-Can be fetched N times during the window — correct mode for notification images that fan out to multiple devices/recipients.
-- DownloadCleanupOnDownload: deleted after first successful download OR on TTL, whichever first.
-One\-shot mode for things like backup exports.

 	type DownloadCleanup string

 <a name="DownloadCleanupNever"></a>

 	const (
+	    // DownloadCleanupNever keeps the file; the caller manages its lifecycle.
 	    DownloadCleanupNever DownloadCleanup = "never"
+	    // DownloadCleanupOnExpiry deletes the file at TTL.
+It can be fetched N times
+	    // during the window, the right mode for notification images that fan out to
+	    // multiple devices or recipients.
 	    DownloadCleanupOnExpiry DownloadCleanup = "on-expiry"
+	    // DownloadCleanupOnDownload deletes the file after the first successful
+	    // download or at TTL, whichever comes first.
+One-shot mode for exports.
 	    DownloadCleanupOnDownload DownloadCleanup = "on-download"
 	)